+ Profile + Job

 2. Set Boundaries

 Setting boundaries with the children when their parents are home is necessary.
 The parents need to be in on this conversation as well.
-The kids should know that when the parents are home that they are working.
+The kids should know that when the parents are home they are working.
 They can’t be interrupted.

 The parents might like to join you guys for snack time or go to the park with you.
 It all depends on what works best for all involved.
 For most children under 3, seeing their parents for short periods of time might not be a good idea.
 They might cry and fuss all over again.
 Or alternatively, it might be something everyone looks forward to.
 It will all depend on the children.